 French macarons are delicate cookies with a crunchy exterior and weightless interior.
-They have a nougat-like, chewy texture and can be filled with anything from frosting and salted caramel to lemon curd and chocolate ganache.
 If there’s one thing to know before beginning French macarons at home, it’s this: these cookies are not simple.
 Impossible?
 Absolutely not.
 Requiring BOTH patience and practice?
 Yes.

 A kitchen scale is required for the best results.
-You know I’m a stickler for using a scale!
-Accurate measurements = accurate results.
 I’m actually encouraging you to NOT use US cup measurements for this recipe, as there is way too much room for error.
 Whenever I made macarons based off of cup measurements (2/3 cup this; 3/4 cup that), I messed up the cookies every single time.
 They tasted “fine” but not authentic.
-And they didn’t look very pretty, either!
+And they didn’t look very pretty, either.

 The base ingredients for these French macaron cookies are almond flour, confectioners’ sugar, and room temperature egg whites.
 You can make your own almond flour at home by pulsing blanched, skinless, unsalted, raw almonds until fine.
 However, buying a package is easier and you get the super-fine texture needed for macaron batter.
 I like Bob’s Red Mill brand.
 I find this in my regular grocery store in the baking aisle.